 You can also use it to help promote your business and stay in the loop with the latest industry news.
 Try to avoid using it as a place to complain, post whacky views, or like suspicious posts – this really won’t help your business.

-Your Turn on Using Social Media as a Business Owners
+Your Turn: Using Social Media As A Business Owner

-How are you using your personal social media accounts?
+How are you using social media accounts for business or on your personal accounts?
 Do you stay away from controversial topics?
 Do you like a lot of social media posts?
 Will you do less know that you’ve learned they are public?